faylward/bioinformatics_tutorials/giant_virus_MAG_SOP/giant_virus_MAG_SOP.md

-## Aylward Lab SOP for analyzing giant virus MAGs!
+## Example workflow for binning and analyzing giant virus MAGs!

 first we